2018 Wofford Terriers football team

 The 2018 Wofford Terriers football team represented Wofford College in the 2018 NCAA Division I FCS football season.
 They were led by first-year head coach Josh Conklin and played their home games at Gibbs Stadium.
 They were a member of the Southern Conference.
 They finished the season 9–4, 6–2 in SoCon play to finish in a tie for the SoCon championship alongside East Tennessee State and Furman.
 They received the automatic bid to the FCS Playoffs, where they defeated Elon in the first round before losing in the second round to Kennesaw State.

-Previous season

-The Terriers finished the 2017 season 10–3, 7–1 in SoCon play to win the SoCon championship.
-They received the SoCon's automatic bid to the FCS Playoffs where they defeated Furman in the second round before losing in the quarterfinals to North Dakota State.

-On December 13, 2017, head coach Mike Ayers announced his retirement.
-He finished at Wofford with a 30-year record of 207–139–1.